Basketball’s ongoing fight for social justice

 While the fight is more visible now, this generation of NBA and WNBA players has been standing up and speaking out for years, as they have been directly and indirectly affected by these issues.

 Not every fight has been public.
 Not every action has sparked a movement.
 But all of them have made an impact.
-These are just some of the many moments, big and small, that over the past decade have led to where we stand today, as professional basketball players fight for a better future.
+These are just some of the many moments, big and small, that over the past decade have led to where we stand today, as professional basketball players demand a better future.

 Heat players pose in hoodies for Trayvon Martin